If you would like to find a continence related health professional near you, please see the Continence Service Providers Directory

 Nursing

-A Nurse Continence Specialist is a registered nurse with extensive training in continence care.
+A Nurse Continence Specialist is a registered nurse with extensive education and training in continence care.
 They are able to assess your condition and work with you to develop a management plan to suit your needs.
 Nurse Continence Specialists may visit you at home or see you in a continence clinic.
+Contact the National Continence Helpline on 1800 33 00 66 and speak to a Nurse Continence Specialist today.

 Allied health

-Accredited Practising Dietitians are recognised professionals with the qualifications and skills to provide expert nutrition and dietary advice.
+Accredited Practicing Dietitians are recognised professionals with the qualifications and skills to provide expert nutrition and dietary advice.

 Occupational Therapists work in partnership with other health professionals (and often the family and friends of people with incontinence) to ensure the safety and independence of people with incontinence within and outside their home.

-Pharmacists can offer advice on medications that may cause incontinence or make it worse.
-They may also be able to provide you with continence product advice, resources, and details of local continence service providers.
+Pharmacists can offer advice on medications that may cause incontinence or help with bladder and bowel control and management.
+They may also be able to provide you with continence product advice.

 Medical

 General Practitioners (GPs) can assess, diagnose and treat incontinence.
 GPs have varying levels of knowledge on incontinence.
-They may choose to refer you to a continence health professional rather than diagnose and treat your condition themselves, which is an equally effective (and in some cases better) option.
+They may choose to refer you to a continence health professional rather than diagnose and treat your condition themselves, which is an equally effective (and in some cases, a more appropriate option) option.

 If you are seen by a continence health professional, it is important to involve your GP in your care.
-They possess a good knowledge of your health history including medical conditions and surgery or medications you may have or now be on (which may pre-dispose you to developing incontinence).
+They possess a good knowledge of your health history including medical conditions and surgery or medications you may have or now be on (which may increase your risk of developing incontinence).

 If you are embarrassed to speak to your GP about bladder or bowel problems, try and discuss it at your regular health check, pap smear or prostate examination.
-You should also discuss the management of other conditions such as asthma, diabetes, obesity and arthritis to reduce their impact on your incontinence.
+You should also discuss the management of other conditions that might be affecting your bladder and bowel control such as asthma, diabetes, Parkinson’s disease, prostate and arthritis to reduce their impact on your incontinence.

-Urologists are combined medical and surgical specialists who treat men and women with kidney, bladder and urinary problems.
+Urologists are surgical specialists who treat people with kidney, bladder and urinary problems.
 Urologists also care for men’s sexual and reproductive health.

 100